 My figures co-habitat a world filled with nature and colour – because that is how I see myself.
 Essentially nature.
 The subtleties, complexities, the curves, and arches of the body are very like the forms and lines you would find in the natural world around us.

-With line and form as structural guidelines, I sort through the internal dialogue I have about the realities of life, the truth in meditation, and my place in nature.
+Using line and form as structural guidelines, I sort through the internal dialogue I have about the realities of life, the truth in meditation, and my place in nature.

-Sometimes I conflict with nature – my un-enlightened self, and sometimes I am in harmony with it – my ultimate self.
+Sometimes I conflict with nature – my un-enlightened self, and sometimes I am in harmony with it – my ultimate self

 In my lotus series, my goal is to get the viewer to focus on the simplicity and elegance of line along with the beauty and almost abstract quality of the shapes.